-Donna D’Errico, 51, Sends Instagram Into Overdrive With Nude Snap
+Donna D’Errico Sends Instagram Into Overdrive With Nude Snap

 “Bay-what?
 They should have called it Donna-watch because you were the reason everyone watched,” said another fan.

-One fan said the snap was “too hot for words,” while another told the beauty that she made his he’d spin.
+One fan said the snap was “too hot for words,” while another told the beauty that she made his head spin.

 “Ah memories of the first time seeing you on this show!
 Still gorgeous,” one follower wrote.